Vatican puts journalists, employees on trial as media cries foul

 Both have complained that they have had to accept court-ordered lawyers accredited to the Vatican and not allowed to use Italian lawyers.

-The human rights watchdog, the Organization for Security and Cooperation in Europe (OSCE), urged the Vatican on Monday to withdraw the charges.
+On Monday, the human rights watchdog, the Organization for Security and Cooperation in Europe (OSCE), urged the Vatican to withdraw the charges.

 “Journalists must be free to report on issues of public interests and to protect their confidential sources,” the OSCE’s representative on freedom of the media, Dunja Mijatovic, said.